Turarr/Heart_Disease_Dataset_Analysis/README.md

 **Cohen's d (Effect Size):** 0.376

+**Conclusion:** Reject the null hypothesis.
+The difference is definitely there, but it is considered small.
+Family history matters, but it isn't the only thing driving the risk score.

+**Errors**

+**False Positive (Type I):** Claiming family history matters when it actually doesn’t.
+You’ve set the risk of this happening at 5%.

+**False Negative (Type II):** Missing the connection entirely and saying there’s no difference when there actually is.

 ### 2. Chi-square Test of Independence

 **Hypotheses test:** Analyze the relationship between 'smoking_status' and 'risk_category'